 Why You Should Read It: The thing about Zimbardo’s work that is so perplexing is how quickly otherwise-good people could turn to the dark side when put in a position of power.
-It makes you think that maybe some of our most threatening Redhats weren’t chosen because they were cruel and evil.
-Perhaps they were chosen randomly and then became bad because of the authority placed upon them.
+It makes you wonder if some of our most threatening Redhats were always such menacing people.

-Why You Should Read It: In addition to the direct reference in episode two titled “A Brave New World,” Colony harkens back to Huxley’s dystopian caste system in which different groups of society enjoy different benefits.
-In the Colony, people in the Green Zone have access to the finer things in life, while the inhabitants of the Flats wait in line for rations.
+Why You Should Read It: In addition to the direct reference in episode 102, titled “A Brave New World,” Colony harkens back to Huxley’s dystopian caste system in which different groups of society enjoy different benefits.
+In the L.A. bloc, people in the Green Zone have access to the finer things in life, while the inhabitants of the Flats wait in line for rations.
 In both stories, the division of society is intended to keep order.

 What It Is: Receiving the prestigious Michael L. Printz Honor Book in 2013, this young adult novel set in Vichy France tells the story of a young female spy who is captured by the Gestapo and forced to confess her mission or face deadly consequences.

 Why You Should Read It: Co-creators Ryan Condal and Carlton Cuse reference Nazi-occupied France as one of the biggest inspirations for Colony.
-And though the novel is written for a younger audience, there’s no question that “Verity” would be a tough-enough badass to hold her own with the Resistance!
+And though the novel is written for a teen audience, there’s no question that “Verity” would be a tough-enough badass to hold her own with the Resistance!
+Bram's soulmate?

 What It Is: In his 1953 novel, beloved science-fiction writer Ray Bradbury depicts an unsettling version of the future where "firefighters" are tasked with hunting down banned books and burning them at 451 degrees.
 The protagonist, firefighter Guy Montag, does his duties without question until he meets Clarisse, a young bohemian who shows him that maybe books aren’t so bad after all.

-Why You Should Read It: In the most meta moment of Colony (Episode 4, “Blind Spot”), Redhats raid a high school where an English teacher is lecturing on Fahrenheit 451.
+Why You Should Read It: In one of the most meta moments of Colony (episode 104, “Blind Spot”), Redhats raid a high school where an English teacher is lecturing on Fahrenheit 451.
 The book about confiscated books is confiscated, and the teacher brutally punished.
 Coincidentally, it’s also the episode with the fire in Katie’s living room.